arm61/BornAgain-website/content/documentation/scripting/detectors/spherical-detector/index.md

 {{< figscg src="phi_alpha_plane.png" width="600" class="center">}}

 Here, the vertical and horizontal lines denote bin boundaries while blue dots show the bin centers.
-During the simulation, the bin intensity will be calculated for values of $\phi_f$ and $\alpha_f$ corresponding to the bin centers and then normalized to the bin area.
+During the simulation, the bin intensity will be calculated for values of $\varphi_f$ and $\alpha_f$ corresponding to the bin centers and then normalized to the bin area.

 {{< alert theme="info" >}}
 **Note**